Geonovum/OAPIF-PDOK-INSPIRE/Approach.md

 ### Used data

 The test at PDOK used the As-is dataset for the addresses in a csv format.
-This data was mapped to geojson with OGR modules in Goaf.
-This dataset was chosen, because a decription of the geojson encoding was already available at [[PUB-4]].
+This data was mapped to GeoJSON with OGR modules in Goaf.
+This dataset was chosen, because a description of the GeoJSON encoding was already available at [[PUB-4]].
 The harmonized data was not chosen, because it did not contain the actual addresses, but only a link.
 This is caused by the complexity of the INSPIRE model.